 How is this kaivalya to be attained by man?
-The Yoga replies: By samadhi.
+The Yoga philosophy replies: By samadhi.
 And what is this samadhi and how is it to be gained?
 This is the main question that Patanjali attempts to answer in his Yoga Sutras.

-The Yoga starts with the resolve that pain, here and hereafter, must be prevented.
+The Yoga philosophy starts with the resolve that pain, here and hereafter, must be prevented.
 The evil with which man has to contend lies, according to Patanjali, in the various mental states.
 How is this to be done?
 How is the thinking principle of the mind to be brought under complete control?
 How is the mind to be made perfectly calm, as this is the only way to attain samadhi or superconscious experience?
-Patanjali says: "Yoga is the hindering of the modifications of the thinking principle of the mind."
-The Yoga is that state in which the mind is perfectly stilled-in which complete separation of the Self has taken place with the body, and therefore mind's occupation is gone.
+Patanjali says: "Yoga is the hindering [nirodha] of the modifications of the thinking principle [vritti] of the mind."
+Yoga is that state in which the mind is perfectly stilled-in which complete separation of the Self has taken place in regard to the body, and therefore the mind's occupation is gone [removed or eliminated].
 Yet the Self remains awhile invested with body and works, as the potter's wheel continues whirling for a time by the force of the impulse given to it previously.
 Therefore Yoga and its result-samadhi and kaivalya, can be attained even in this life.

-The Yoga then goes on to describe the different steps by which kaivalya can be attained.
+The Yoga philosphy then goes on to describe the different steps by which kaivalya can be attained.
 They are eight in number, namely: